Luxor: a day full of history

 Lunch with a view

-All the history gave us an apetite and we had lunch with a view on the Nile.
+All the history gave us an appetite and we had lunch with a view on the Nile.
 In the ancient Egyptian language, the river is called Hapy, which means river.
 The English name is derived from the Latin Nilus and the Ancient Greek Nilos.

 A boat brought us to the East Bank of the Nile where a horse and carriage were waiting to bring us to Karnak Temple.

 Karnak Temple is a complex full of temples and pylons and one of the largest ancient religious site in the world.
 If you would know every place in this complex, you would need a few days but we only had an hour.
 We saw the highlights of the temple with its meaning.
-Additionally, you will see all the restoration work that is going on and the problems they face of the ground water.
+Additionally, you will see all the restoration work that is going on and the problems they face of the groundwater.
 After the temple of Hatshepsut, this was the second most impressive thing for me today.
 The size, the details, and again the inventiveness is amazing.

 Papyrus and alabaster

 In between all the ancient architecture, there was also room for the ancient techniques of papyrus making and how they carve alabaster statues.
 It is said that they learned the techniques from ancients texts that were found.
-We visited two shops where you can see how they make it and of course you have the opportunity to buy something.
+We visited two shops where you can see how they make it and of course, you have the opportunity to buy something.

 Luxor is an amazing place to discover all the history and one day is not enough.
 I want to come back again and stay in Luxor for a few days to explore some more of Karnak and see Luxor Temple.
 And maybe we book a room at the famous Winter Palace or do it as a part of a Nile cruise to combine it with Abu Simbel.